jhpyle/charts/README.md

 * You have a [Kubernetes] cluster with three or more nodes.
 * You have installed [Helm].
-* You have created a `StorageClass` in your structure for block storage.
 * You have made a final decision about what hostname to use to access the server.
 * If you want to use HTTPS, you have a web server or load balancer